Wellington Mara: Life and career

 Under Mara's direction, the Giants won six NFL titles (including two Super Bowl wins), nine conference championships (including six Eastern Conference championships in the days before the NFL-AFL merger and three NFC championships post-merger), and 13 division championships.
-An eighth NFL title, third and fourth Super Bowl victories, fifth NFC championship (11th conference championship overall), and 15th division title have been captured since his passing under the leadership of his son, John, and co-owner Steve Tisch (who in turn is the son of Wellington's former co-owner from 1991 to 2005, Bob Tisch; Tisch also died in 2005, with his death coming three weeks after Mara's).
+An eighth NFL title, third and fourth Super Bowl victories, fifth NFC championship (11th conference championship overall), and 15th division title have been captured since his death under the leadership of his son, John, and co-owner Steve Tisch (who in turn is the son of Wellington's former co-owner from 1991 to 2005, Bob Tisch; Tisch also died in 2005, with his death coming three weeks after Mara's).

 The Giants have also accumulated the third highest number of victories in National Football League history.
 Mara was also well liked by the Giants' players, and was known to stick by them even when they struggled with off-the-field problems.
 When Lawrence Taylor was inducted into the Pro Football Hall of Fame in 1999 he credited Mara for supporting him even during the worst times of his drug addiction saying, "He probably cared more about me as a person than he really should have."
 Taylor has since lived a clean life style and credits Mara with having helped him to fight his addiction.
 Wellington had surgery in May 2005 to remove cancerous lymph nodes from his neck and under his armpit, but was initially given a good prognosis by his doctors who said the cancer had not metastasized, according to his son, John Mara, the Giants' co-chief executive officer.